saran-sankar/prime-set-conjecture/README.md

 <b>Goal</b>

-Computationally verify this conjecture for as many of the first consecutive prime numbers as possible.
+Computationally verify this conjecture for as many of the first prime numbers as possible.

 <b>Results of a first attempt</b>